PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_trafficanalysis.md

 ## Identifying Hosts

 When investigating a compromise or malware infection, you should know how to identify the host on the network apart from IP to MAC address match.
-One way to to di is identifying the host and users on the network to decide the investigation's starting point and list the hosts and users assiciated with the malicious traffic/activity.
+One way to to di is identifying the host and users on the network to decide the investigation's starting point and list the hosts and users associated with the malicious traffic/activity.
 These protocols can be used in Host and user identification:

 - DHCP traffic
 - NetBIOS traffic